 /\ Alistair Appleton's video of 2007 visit to Holy Island (Lama Gyurme's voice.)

 Holy Island (in northern Europe there are a few others by that name) is around 3 km (2 miles) long, and around 1 km (half a mile) wide.
-Its highest point, which I had no intention of climbing, is Mullach Mor, a 314-metre (1, 030 feet) high hill with 3 bumps inclining to the north.
-Today, for the most part, the island is a nature reserve that is home to a flock of bronze-coloured horned Soay sheep (an interesting very ancient species that cannot be herded into flocks,) some Saanen goats, and a herd of small Pictish horses known as Eriskay ponies, whose habitual route around the island is clearly marked by their offerings of "road apples."
+Its highest point, which I had no intention of climbing, is Mullach Mor, a 314-metre (1,030 feet) -high hill with 3 bumps inclining to the north.
+Today, for the most part, the island is a nature reserve that is home to a flock of bronze-coloured horned Soay sheep (an interesting very ancient species that cannot be herded,) some Saanen goats, and a herd of small Pictish horses known as Eriskay ponies, whose habitual route around the island is clearly marked by their offerings of "road apples."

 We were fortunate to see a seal fooling around in the waters by the shingle beach where salmon are currently being raised in nets.
 However, Lama Yeshe is actively involved in promoting the case for Lamlash Bay's being a marine wildlife reserve and no take zone.